sayak119/FORMOCR/README.md

 * We had 2 options.
 They are as follows-
     1. Build a Web application
         * Pros
+            1. Can be used across browsers and systems.
+            2. No installation needed.
         * Cons
+            1. Hosting is required and hence extra cost is incurred.
+            2. Needs to setup security measures for in-house access only.
+            3. Needs to upload all the images to server first and then run it remotely.
         * Comment
+            * Easier to implement but has drawbacks for cost as a business should be able to save money in anyway it can.
     2. Build a Desktop application
         * Pros
+            1. No need for hosting.
+            2. Using certain tools, it can be made cross-platform.
+            3. No need for setting up new rules in security as the apps would run in-house only.
         * Cons
+            1. Installation requirements are necessary.
         * Comment
+            * The desktop application would be easier to use and will not need any hosting.
+* We decided to move forward with the cross-platform Desktop application.
+* We finalized the components of UI as follows-
+    1. Introduction screen - Users can upload the folder which contains the forms and select the form type (Form-1 or Form-2) and then submit them for the Form Recogniser API to work.
+    2. Select the out put folder to analyze.
+    3. As a Quality check and assurance, we have decided to add a fail-safe method.
+In this, a human can go through the `key-value` pairs that have been extracted from the forms and fix any minor issues.
+This increases the accuracy of the final result even more and is necessary as the details are related to finances and health and hence it is very sensitive.

+### Novelty in our solution
+* Proper image handling including de-skewing.
+* Added proper labels to detect the circled options.
+* Added proper labels to handle tick marks in **billing address** and **shipping address** issue.
+* A fast quality check format.
+* Cross-platform.
+* Handling of dates.
+* Handling of different file types like **jpg**, **jpeg**, **png** and **pdf**.

+## Tech Stack
+* We finalized the following tech stack after researching on various above-mentioned factors.
+* **Backend** - Python3
+* **UI** - ElectronJS, CSS, HTML
+* **Storage** - Google Cloud Storage
+* **OCR Service** - Microsoft Form Recogniser
+* **Version Control** - Git
+* **Package Manager** - NPM

 ## Initial steps
 1. Create an account on `Google Cloud`.